Vivinyu/E-Commerce-Back-End/README.md

 This will drop the existing database if it exists, recreate it, and then seed it with test data.

 Note: Replace `your_username` with your actual MySQL username.

+## Contributing

+This is a project I was tasked with during my coding bootcamp training, please do not contribute.
+Thank you.